 All scheduling information, including class schedules or any revisions, will be announced to current students in advance.
+Classes are in session through a calendar year and start approximately every month depending on the program chosen.

 Class Size

 A maximum of 15 students per class ensure an efficient teacher/student ratio.
 Students who wish to enroll in a course that has already reached maximum enrollment are placed on a waiting list.